Are Surveys Effective in UX Research?

-The effectiveness of user surveys have always been debated in the field of user experience.
-Despite them being ubiquitous, there are quite a few voices that caution you against using or over-using them.
+The effectiveness of user surveys has always been debated in the field of user experience.
+Despite them being a commonplace tool, there are quite a few voices that caution you against using or over-using them.

 Given that your research is only as good as your data, establishing the effectiveness of the tools you use to collect said data is important.